 Before we begin, I just want to remind you that not all traffic on your web site is equal.
 You want high quality web traffic.

-Traffic that is highly targeted is going to generate a better ROI than traffic that is not.
+High quality traffic that is laser targeted is going to generate a better ROI than traffic that is not.

 Now while that might sound obvious, it is something that can be easily overlooked when trying to drive traffic to your web site.

 High traffic numbers can be a great thing, but if the traffic isn’t targeted, the numbers are just vanity metrics.